influxdata/influxdb/cmd/influx_tsm/README.md

 * Restart the InfluxDB service and wait until all WAL data is flushed to disk -- this has completed when the system responds to queries.
 This is to ensure all data is present in shards.
 * Stop the InfluxDB service.
 It should not be restarted until conversion is complete.
 * Run conversion tool.
+* Unless you ran the conversion tool as the same user as that which runs InfluxDB, then you may need to set the correct read-and-write permissions on the new tsm1 directories.
 * Restart node and ensure data looks correct.
 * If everything looks OK, you may then wish to remove or archive the backed-up databases.
 This is not required for a correctly functioning InfluxDB system, since the backed-up databases will be simply ignored by the system.
 Backed-up databases are suffixed with the extension `.bak`.
 * Restart write traffic.